 Some people don’t like using solid wood edge banding because it can be chipped easily.
 To create a stronger birch edge banding, which is more resilient to rough handling.
 It is better to cut wood stripes of the appropriate type of hardwood and glue them to the red oak edge banding of the boards.

-This iron-on-edge banding is especially good for shelves, where things will be constantly put off and on the shelf.
+This iron-on-edge banding is perfect for shelves, where things will be constantly put off and on the shelf.

-There are several more videos of different ways of doing this, as shown in the diagram below.
-The key is accurate cutting in all these cases so the two pieces fit perfectly flush and snugly without leaving any gaps.
+Several more videos show different ways of doing this, as shown in the diagram below.
+The key is accurate cutting in all these cases, so the two pieces fit perfectly flush and snugly without leaving any gaps.

 Plywood edge banding

-One nice design option allows us to use a plywood piece with contrasting wood for the edge than what is used for the main part of the panel.
-For example, birch plywood might be used for making shelves, with birch plywood with an oak edge strip applied red oak plywood for accent.
+One excellent design option allows us to use a plywood piece with contrasting wood for the edge rather than the wood used for the central part of the panel.
+For example, birch plywood might be used for making shelves, with birch plywood with an oak edge strip applied to the red oak plywood for accent.

-When installing any edging like this, it is necessary to clamp the edging to cover the plywood edges of the board while the glue dries.
+When installing edging like this, clamp the edging to cover the plywood edges of the board while the glue dries.

-Due to the edging being very thin, a backing board should be used to cover plywood edges, spreading the clamping force of the bar clamps over slightly wider and covering loose edge banding a larger area.
+Due to the edging being very thin, a backing board should be used to cover plywood edges, spreading the clamping force of the bar clamps over a slightly wider area and covering loose edge banding over a larger area.

 Leaving the Edge Exposed

 Mid-century modern and “industrial” style furniture is popular these days.
-While mid-century modern would never leave exposed plywood edges or end grain showing, it is very common with industrial-style furniture.
+While mid-century modern would never leave exposed plywood edges or end grain showing, it is widespread with industrial-style furniture.
 One common place this is seen is with plywood side tabletops, often made of 1″ to 1 ¼” thick.

 These are made of cabinet-grade plywood, providing a quality surface finish and many thin layers of veneers in the core.
 The many thin veneers in solid wood also provide plywood pieces with an attractive edge, especially when milled.

-However, the core veneers used in this type of plywood are not void-free, like marine-grade plywood is.
-There may be some voids that need to be dealt with.
+However, the core veneers used in this type of plywood are not void-free, like marine-grade plywood.
+Some voids may need to be filled.

 Since the finish applied to the edge grain is usually nothing more than stain or polyurethane varnish, filling those voids must be done with care to ensure that the fill is not visible or stained once the professional finish of the tabletop’s edges is finished.
 This is best done with tinted putty rather than “stainable” wood putty.

-Tinted wood putty is available in various colors to match common wood tones.
-It can also be tinted with standard tints, allowing special colors to be created if needed.
+Tinted wood putty is available in various colors to match familiar wood tones.
+It can also be tinted with standard tints, allowing unique colors to be created if needed.

-But in this case, standard colors will usually work, as the core veneer layers of cabinet-grade plywood are usually stained with softwood or beech, colors that are easy to match.
+But in this case, standard colors will usually work, as the core veneer layers of cabinet-grade plywood are typically stained with softwood or beech, colors that are easy to match.

 To determine the color of stain that will be needed, it is helpful to wet the raw edge part of the plywood with mineral spirits.
 This will cause the wood to darken, just as when applying varnish.